driazati/tvm/docs/arch/relay_intro.rst

 - Existing frameworks usually use graph and subgraph
 - Relay uses function e.g. --  ``fn (%x)``, to indicate the graph

-Each dataflow node is a CallNode in Relay.
+Each dataflow node is a :class:`tvm.relay.expr.Call` in Relay.
 The Relay Python DSL allows you to construct a dataflow graph quickly.
-One thing we want to highlight in the above code -- is that we explicitly constructed an Add node with both input point to ``%1``.
+One thing we want to highlight in the above code is that we explicitly constructed an ``Add`` node with both inputs pointing to ``%1``.
 When a deep learning framework evaluates the above program, it will compute the nodes in topological order, and ``%1`` will only be computed once.
 While this fact is very natural to deep learning framework builders, it is something that might surprise a PL researcher in the first place.
-If we implement a simple visitor to print out the result and treat the result as nested Call expression, it becomes ``log(%x) + log(%x)``.
+If we implement a simple visitor to print out the result and treat the result as nested :class:`Call <tvm.relay.expr.Call>` expression, it becomes ``log(%x) + log(%x)``.

 Such ambiguity is caused by different interpretations of program semantics when there is a shared node in the DAG.
 In a normal functional programming IR, nested expressions are treated as expression trees, without considering the